Using Innovation and Technology for Better Care

 VitalStim is a non-invasive therapy for patients who have difficulty with swallowing.
 The program uses neuromuscular electrical stimulation to stimulate and retrain the muscle used to swallow.

-Telemedicine is having an ever-growing impact on home healthcare.
+Remote patient monitoring is having an ever-growing impact on home healthcare.
 This health technology makes it possible for clinicians to follow your condition using remote monitoring devices placed in your home.
-Telemedicine allows us to identify potential problems and head off a medical crisis that can lead to hospitalization.
-For example, telemedicine could alert us to a change in blood pressure that requires a medication adjustment.
+It allows us to identify potential problems and head off a medical crisis that can lead to hospitalization.
+For example, remote patient monitoring could alert us to a change in blood pressure that requires a medication adjustment.

 Many people suffer from complex wounds that impact their quality of life.
 Our wound program uses innovative techniques and products and is based on scientific research.
 This program has been shown to: